tobbik/lua-t/docs/Net.Interface.rst

   the systems default interface.
 In order to be considered the default the following must be true: Flags IFF_UP, IFF_BROADCAST, IFF_MULTICAST and IFF_RUNNING must be true.
-If no external interface suffices the requirement, ``lo(looopback)`` will be returned *IF* it suffices above flags.
+If no external interface suffices the requirement, ``lo(loopback)`` will be attempted to be returned *IF* it suffices above flags.
 In case there are more then one qualifying interface the one with the most transmitted bytes will be returned.

 Class Metamembers
 -----------------

-``Net.Interface`` has no class members
+``Net.Interface`` has no class members.
+There is noticably no constructor, since it shouldn't be bossible to 'construct' an existing system resource that already exists.

 Instance Members
 ----------------